How to Setup Node.JS Web Server to AWS with ECS

 docker tag my-sample-docker-nodejs-app:latest {account id}.dkr.ecr.us-west-1.amazonaws.com/my-sample-docker-nodejs-app:latest

-Lastly, we'll push our image to the AWS ECR
+Lastly, push the image to AWS ECR.

 docker push {account id}.dkr.ecr.us-west-1.amazonaws.com/my-sample-docker-nodejs-app:latest